FxOmar/Nixify/CONTRIBUTING.md

-# Contributing to Reqeza
+# Contributing to Nixify

-Thank you for your interest in contributing to Reqeza!
+Thank you for your interest in contributing to Nixify!
 By participating in this project.

 ## How to Contribute